Hamilton High School (Chandler, Arizona): History

-John Wrenn was the first employee hired from Homewood-Flossmoor High School in Flossmoor, Illinois and began building a strong staff for the program.
-Hamilton began competing in 1998 in the 5A conference as a freelance team and despite their 7–2 record, there were not able to compete in the state championship playoffs.The AIA placed Hamilton into the Fiesta Region the following year where the team earned most of their region titles.
+John Wrenn was the first employee hired from Homewood-Flossmoor High School in Flossmoor, Illinois and began building a staff consisting of local coaches and professional players for the program.
+Hamilton began competing in 1998 in the 5A conference as a freelance team and despite their 7–2 record, they were not able to compete in the state championship playoffs.
+The following year, the AIA placed Hamilton into the Fiesta Region the following year where the team earned most of their region titles.
 The program gain more attention when Terrell Suggs, a future Arizona State University and NFL player, transferred from Chandler High School setting school and state records at the running back and defensive end positions.
-Local media acknowledged his success by anointing him as the best football player produced exclusively from Arizona.
+Local media acknowledged his success by anointing him as the best football player produced exclusively from Arizona and among the first enshrined in the Chandler Sports Hall of Fame.

 Hamilton's dominance for the next 15 years would start in 2001 with their first appearance in the 5A State Championship game losing to Red Mountain 13–10.
-The first State Championship would come in 2003 going on to win 7 Big School State Championship, appear in an additional 8, and clinching 11 region titles.
+The first State Championship would come in 2003 going on to win 7 Big School State Championships, appear in an additional 8, and clinching 11 region titles.
 During this time period, Hamilton football has been ranked nationally several times peeking at #4 nationally by USA Today's Super25 poll when the state record 53-game win streak was broken in November 2011 by Desert Vista High School.

 National and International Play

 The team has also traveled nationally and internationally playing some of the best teams.
 Starting in September 2006, Hamilton traveled to Massillon, OH to play Washington High School for the McDonald's Kirk Herbstreit Football Challenge losing 35–26.
 The 2008 team traveled to Miami, FL playing Booker T. Washington High School, a 37–19 win.
-Hamilton would host Las Vegas's #11 Bishop Gorman High School at Northern Arizona University's Walkup Skydome in 2014 for a 24–17 win ranked #16 before the game.
-Hamilton's first hosting an out of state team playing was Santa Fe High School from Santa Fe Springs, CA during the 2009 season shutting out their opponents 52–0.
+Hamilton would then host Las Vegas's #11 Bishop Gorman High School at Northern Arizona University's Walkup Skydome in 2010 for a 24–17 win.
+Hamilton's first on campus hosting an out of state team was the 2011 matchup with Santa Fe High School from Santa Fe Springs, CA with a dominant 52–0 shutout performance.

 The 2012 season featured an invitation from the Global Ireland Football Tournament setup by University of Notre Dame and the US Navy Academy.
 The tournament placed Hamilton against perennial powerhouse Notre Dame High School traveled from Sherman Oaks, CA defeating Hamilton 27–15 at Parnell Park, in Dublin.
 The following season had Eastlake High School from Chula Vista, CA was hosted in San Diego with the Huskies winning 28–17.
 Hamilton returned to out of state play in 2018 traveling to Las Vegas's Arbor View High School winning 23–17.
 Arbor View High School would visited Hamilton the next year losing 41–7.

 During the first 20 years of the varsity football playing against non-Arizona team, Hamilton has amassed a 5–5 record overall.